Identifying your research question

 For example, maybe you would would like to know how sentencing circles help deter further crime.
-So you could formulate the following research question:
+In which case you could formulate the following research question:

-How successful has the implementation of sentencing circles been on the reduction of recidivism rates?
+How successful have sentencing circles been in reducing recidivism rates?

 Re-evaluate your research question

 As you search the literature for information to answer your research question, continue to evaluate your question in case it is either too broad or two narrow.
 This does not mean you have to toss the whole question and start over.
 Instead, think of ways you can revise your research question without losing the main focus of your query.